 Mount Street Gardens is a very quiet, peaceful public garden in Mayfair, London created in 1889.
 When I first came across it I was immediately struck by its calm, tranquil atmosphere.
 The warm afternoon sunlight was forming dappled areas of sunlight and shadows.
 There was little sound of the traffic, only the birds which have made Mount Street Gardens their home.

-I wasted little time in getting out my sketchbook to make some simple watercolour studies to capture the scene which you can see below.
+I wasted little time in getting out my sketchbook to make some simple watercolour studies.
+In doing so, I captured the scene which you can see below.
 A light wash of Cadmium Lemon over most of the page has added warmth to all the other colours.
 As with the majority of my sketchbook watercolours, there is no preliminary pencil drawing.
-I prefer to draw with the brush with paint so that all the brush marks are loose and have a directness to them.
+I prefer to draw with the brush with paint.
+All the brush marks are loose and have a directness to them.

 The studio painting is a 12″ x 9″ watercolour available from my website and has been painted on Arches watercolour paper.
 I’ve deliberatly chosen to keep the same palette as the sketch and avoided the temptation to tighten up with extra detail.
 I did take several photographs that afternoon and decided to base the composition on a viewpoint where I was standing up, rather than the seated position for the sketch.